raunak-2907/Bank-Program/README.md

 Withdraw Funds: Users can withdraw money, ensuring sufficient balance.
 Check Balance: Users can view their account balance.
 Account Details: Users can view all details associated with their accounts.
+Check Transactions: Users can view their transaction history.